Land-use planning: History

 Conventional zoning has not typically regarded the manner in which buildings relate to one another or the public spaces around them, but rather has provided a pragmatic system for mapping jurisdictions according to permitted land use.
 This system, combined with the interstate highway system, widespread availability of mortgage loans, growth in the automobile industry, and the over-all post-World War II economic expansion, destroyed most of the character that gave distinctiveness to American cities.
 The urban sprawl that most US cities began to experience in the mid-twentieth century was, in part, created by a flat approach to land use regulations.
 Zoning without planning created unnecessarily exclusive zones.
 Thoughtless mapping of these zones over large areas was a big part of the recipe for suburban sprawl.
 It was from the deficiencies of this practice that land use planning developed, to envision the changes that development would cause and mitigate the negative effects of such change.

-As America grew and sprawl was rampant, the much-loved America of the older towns, cities, or streetcar suburbs essentially became illegal through zoning.
+As America grew and urban sprawl was rampant, the much-loved America of the older towns, cities, or streetcar suburbs essentially became illegal through zoning.
 Unparalleled growth and unregulated development changed the look and feel of landscapes and communities.
 They strained commercial corridors and affected housing prices, causing citizens to fear a decline in the social, economic and environmental attributes that defined their quality of life.
 Zoning regulations became politically contentious as developers, legislators, and citizens struggled over altering zoning maps in a way that was acceptable to all parties.
 Land use planning practices evolved as an attempt to overcome these challenges.
 It engages citizens and policy-makers to plan for development with more intention, foresight, and community focus than had been previously used.